jcowey/P3/guidelines/figure.md

                </figure>
 ```

+## Minor notes

-If a figure has to be embedded in the commentary section, then `<figure>` is added at the same level as `<note>` and at the end of the note it in which it is required.
+- If a figure has to be embedded in the commentary section, then `<figure>` is added at the same level as `<note>` and at the end of the note it in which it is required.